- Two attorneys seek to replace Alex Gardner as Lane County District Attorney

 There’s David Gusset, considered among the best in the business.

-Gusset is the only American to win the prestigious gold medal at what is termed “the Olympics of violin making,” the International Triennale Competition of Stringed Instrument Making, held every three years in Cremona, Italy.
+Gusset is the only American to win the prestigious gold medal for violin at what is termed “the Olympics of violin making,” the International Triennale Competition of Stringed Instrument Making, held every three years in Cremona, Italy.

 “It’s not an easy sell,” he says.
 “People basically have to come to you.”